-ARTS 1111 Survey of Art I Bible (BIBL) ARTS 1112 Survey of Art II BIBL 1101 Survey of the Old Testament A studio course emphasizing the fundamentals of drawing and composition through a variety of tools, materials, and techniques.
-BIBL 1102 Survey of the New Testament3 Introduces the tools and background necessary for ARTS 2210 Principles of Design understanding, interpreting, and applying the New Testament to contemporary life, designed to prepare students to intelligently discuss the factual material in the New Testament and to make clear, critical judgments regarding the validity of various interpretations of the New Testament.
+ARTS 1111 Survey of Art I Bible (BIBL) ARTS 1112 Survey of Art II BIBL 1101 Survey of the Old Testament composition through a variety of tools, materials, and techniques.
+ARTS 2210 Principles of Design BIBL 1102 Survey of the New Testament3 Introduces the tools and background necessary for understanding, interpreting, and applying the New Testament to A foundation course presenting the elements and organizational principles of visual design applied to pictorial composition and graphic arts.
+ARTS 3312 Drawing II contemporary life, designed to prepare students to intelligently discuss the factual material in the New Testament and to make clear, critical judgments regarding the validity of various interpretations of the New Testament.
 Required of all full-time, first year students in the spring semester.
 An advanced studio drawing course emphasizing understanding and illustration of the human form.
-BIBL 2201 Old Testament Theology ARTS 3410 Painting relevance for Christian theology, worship, and ethics.
+BIBL 2201 Old Testament Theology3 An in-depth study of Old Testament themes with a view to their ARTS 3410 Painting relevance for Christian theology, worship, and ethics.
 These include God's self-revelation, creation, covenant/kingdom, fall, law, worship, prophecy, and hope.
 The course will include an introduction to proper exegetical, hermeneutical, and theological method.
-This course may be taken in lieu of BIBL 1101 with the ARTS 4081 Directed Study and Research consent of the department chair.
+This course may be taken in lieu of BIBL 1101 with the ARTS 4081 Directed Study and Research1-3 Students may choose to participate in a directed study of their own choice contingent on faculty approval.
+Credit varies from 1- consent of the department chair.
 Prerequisite: BIBL 1101 or consent of professor (Offered fall semesters, even years.)
 3 hours although a student can repeat for up to six hours of credit.
 Prerequisite: Junior status or above.
 A cumulative GPA of 2.5 and approval of the department chair is required.
-An introduction to the major themes of New Testament theology and their specific relevance for Christian theology, worship, and ethics.
-These include: the Kingdom of God, ARTS 4120 Exhibition justification, sanctification, and Pauline theology.
+BIBL 2202 New Testament Theology ARTS 4120 Exhibition justification, sanctification, and Pauline theology.
 This course may be taken in lieu of BIBL 1102 with consent of the department chair.
-Prerequisite: BIBL 1102 or consent of professor (Offered spring semesters, odd years.) or consent of professor.
-BIBL 2308 Gospels ARTS 4220 Seminar in Studio Art A study of the broad outlines of the life of Jesus and the Gospel literature of the New Testament.
-The course will examine the distinguishing theological interests of the gospel accounts, drawing particular attention to the similarities and differences between the Synoptic Gospels and the Gospel of John.
-(Offered fall semesters, odd years.)
-Astronomy (ASTR) BIBL 2309 Epistles3 ASTR 1110, 1101 The Solar System, Lecture and Lab3, 1 Explores the historical foundations of astronomy, the laws of Newton and Kepler, the planets and their moons, and the smaller objects in the solar system.
+Prerequisite: BIBL 1102 or consent of professor (Offered spring semesters, odd years.)
+ARTS 4220 Seminar in Studio Art BIBL 2308 Gospels Astronomy (ASTR) BIBL 2309 Epistles3 A study of the broad outlines of the epistolary literature of the ASTR 1110, 1101 The Solar System, Lecture and Lab3, 1 Explores the historical foundations of astronomy, the laws of Newton and Kepler, the planets and their moons, and the smaller objects in the solar system.
 Three hours of lecture and two hours of lab per week.
-A study of the broad outlines of the epistolary literature of the New Testament.
+New Testament.
 The course will examine the distinguishing theological interests of the Epistles, especially the dominant motifs conveyed in the apostolic epistolary addressed to the earliest churches.
 (Offered spring semesters, even years.)
 ASTR 1112, 1102 Stars and Galaxies, Lecture and Lab 3, 1 Explores how we learn about stars and galaxies.
-Stellar and galactic life cycles and the origin and structure of the universe An intensive study of the letter and its setting in Paul's ministry.
-The course also treats the biblical theology developed in the letter.
-(Offered spring semester, odd years.)

-will be considered.
+Stellar and galactic life cycles and the origin and structure of the universe BIBL 3302 Romans will be considered.
 Three hours of lecture and two hours of lab per week.